matfish2/vue-tables/readme.md

   Note: you must pass an `id` field as it is used to track the data for faster rendering.

+  Important: when loading data asynchronously add a `v-if` conditional to the component along with some `loaded` flag, so it will only compile once the data is attached.

   [Check out the live client-side demo](https://jsfiddle.net/matfish2/f5h8xwgn/)

 ## Server side